Globular weak $\omega$-categories as models of a type theory: Introduction

 While originating from topology, unexpected connections were found with type theory: a series of works around 2010 revealed that the iterated identity types in Martin-Löf type theory endow each type with the structure of a weak $\omega$-groupoid~\cite{lumsdaine2009weak, van2011types, altenkirch2012syntactical}.
 This key observation is in fact one of the motivations that lead to the development of homotopy type theory~\cite{hottbook}.
 Based on this, and following Cartmell's insight that type theory could be used to formulate generalized algebraic theories~\cite{cartmell1986generalised}, Brunerie managed to extract from the rules generating identity types, a definition of weak $\omega$-groupoids~\cite{brunerie2016homotopy}, that he could show to be equivalent to a definition proposed by Grothendieck~\cite{pursuing-stacks}.
 The novelty of this definition lies in the fact that it is itself formulated as a type theory.

 Following Brunerie's approach, Finster and Mimram~\cite{catt} gave a definition of weak $\omega$-categories in the form of a type theory called $\CaTT$.
 Their definition follows the lines of a generalization of Grothendieck's weak $\omega$-groupoids to weak $\omega$-categories, proposed by Maltsiniotis~\cite{maltsiniotis}.
 The goal of this article is to show that the type theory $\CaTT$ is equivalent to one of the definitions proposed by Maltsiniotis.
-Moreover Ara~\cite{ara2010groupoides} has proved this specific to be equivalent to a definition proposed by Leinster~\cite{leinster2004higher} following a method introduced by Batanin~\cite{batanin1998monoidal}.
+Moreover Ara~\cite{ara2010groupoides} has proved, up to a conjecture later proved by Bourke~\cite{bourke2020iterated} that this definition is equivalent to a definition proposed by Leinster~\cite{leinster2004higher} following a method introduced by Batanin~\cite{batanin1998monoidal}.
 Our result completes this circle of ideas, establishing that these three definitions are three sides of the same story, expressed in different languages.

 After brief general reminders about semantics of type theory in \cref{sec:sem-tt}, we introduce a type theory for globular sets in \cref{sec:glob}, which serves both as a basis and as a baby version of our main proof.
-We then briefly present the Grothendieck-Maltsiniotis definition of weak $\omega$\nbd-categories in \cref{sec:gm-def}, in order to recall the motivations for the introduction of the type theory \CaTT{}, which is introduced in \cref{sec:catt} along with some examples of derivations in this theory, and some of its theories properties.
+We then briefly present the Grothendieck-Maltsiniotis definition of weak $\omega$\nbd-categories in \cref{sec:gm-def}, in order to recall the motivations for the introduction of the type theory \CaTT{}, which is introduced in \cref{sec:catt} along with some examples of derivations in this theory, and some of its properties.
 We then study in \cref{sec:syn-catt} the syntactic category of this theory and begin relating it to the Grothendieck-Maltsiniotis definition of weak $\omega$-categories.
-Finally, in \cref{sec:models-catt}, we study the models of this type theory, and show that they are equivalent to the aforementioned definition of categories.
-The reader who wishes to familiarize himself with the type theory along the way may also experiment with the implementation~\cite{gitcatt}.
+Finally, in \cref{sec:models-catt}, we study the models of this type theory, and show that they are equivalent to the aforementioned definition of weak $\omega$-categories.
+The reader who wishes to familiarize themselves with the type theory along the way may also experiment with the implementation~\cite{gitcatt}.